andaluzcoin/andaluzcoin/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN ANDALUZCOIN

 It is possible to run Andaluzcoin Core as a Tor onion service, and connect to such services.